Read past flashbacks:-

 - Instead of dumping my old car and end up paying through the noses for monthly instalments (for already inflated car price in Malaysia), I decided to start my project Car” to get my old car back in shape

 - Someone complained on how our international airport being not so “user friendly” but I begged to differ.
 Any airport in the world would be unfriendly to passengers who don’t do their homework and who afraid to ask

-- We may have lost the state of Perak through trickery and obvious disregard to the constitution and rule of law but that should not kept the oppositions from getting ready to win back Perak with a even bigger margin
+- We may have lost the state of Perak through trickery and obvious disregard to the constitution and rule of law but that should not keep the oppositions from getting ready to win back Perak with an even bigger margin

 - I missed riding in old public buses – something I cherished when I was still small (I could not believe to get the old photo of Srijaya bus on the net!)

-- Major updates to my car that restored it to almost showroom condition but there is still a lot of work to do to get it right and make it more safe
+- Major updates to my car that restored it to almost showroom condition but there is still a lot of work to do to get it right and make it safer

 - My personal experience with hungry Malaysians during a wedding dinner – a hungry Malaysian is indeed a nasty Malaysian

 - There was an issue on whether Malaysians are getting quality, safe spare parts especially my personal experience with spare parts tells me that most of those who sell parts in small workshops in Malaysia are big-time crooks – it does not kill you but you waste a lot of money in the process

 - Talking about getting the safer & quality parts from the carmaker themselves, Proton now has an online site to allow owners to purchase the genuine spare parts

 - Jamie Oliver knocked some sense to modern parents on teaching kids on eating the right food – high time we looked at this seriously with natural food getting “artificial” these days